psugrg/arm-m-ridiculus-startup/readme.md

 ##### Flashing procedure using _st-link_

-> The board is equipped with the _ST-LINK_ debugger/programmer
+> This method requires the _stlink-tools_ package to be installed

 ```sh
 st-flash --reset --format binary write rssmarm.bin 0x08000000